QMeqGR/qm-maxima/README.md

      (%o5) [kind(hbar, real), hbar > 0, kind(c1, complex), kind(c2, complex)]

  -- Function: bra (c_{1},c_{2},...)
-     ‘bra’ creates a _row_ vector of arbitrary dimension.
+     ‘bra’ creates a _row_ vector of arbitrary finite dimension.
 The entries ‘c_{i}’ can be any Maxima expression.
 If the entries are simple symbols or coefficients of simple functions then they will be ‘declare’-ed complex.
 If one is having difficulty with getting the correct constants declared complex then one is suggested to use the ‘cvec’ and ‘rvec’ functions.

      (%i4) bra(c1,c2);
      (%o4)                             [ c1  c2 ]